madret/selenium_crawler/README.md

 # simple_crawler
 Quick and dirty webcrawler using ChromeDriver and Selenium.

-For human-like behaviour while crawling.
+To mimic human-like behaviour while crawling.